luphi/raytmx/README.md

 - Portable C99, tested with GCC (Windows and Linux) and MSVC
 - Supports external tilesets and object templates
 - Supports animations
+- Supports ZLIB and GZIP compression for tile layer data
 - Supports parallaxed scrolling of layers when a Camera2D is used
 - Supports unencoded tile layer data and Base64- and CSV-encoded data
 - Supports tile flipping flags and applies correct transforms